Agh42/comply-22/README.md

 Comply-22 is a graph-based compliance engine.

-It uses Neo4J to map different information security and other standards to each other over multiple hops.
-Neo4J is uniquely suited for this task.
+It uses Neo4J to map relationships between different information security regulations, legislation and best practices.
+A REST API can be used to query the mapping information.

-Comply-22 can also be used to document the application, implementation and assessment of controls over time.
+Comply-22 can also be used to document the application, implementation and assessment of security controls over time.